Understanding Guard and Deref in Rust

 Understanding Serial Interfaces: COM, UART, USB, and More

 Electronic products, such as computers, mice, chargers, and even cars, have many interfaces around us.
-This article will introduce you to these interfaces, what they look like, where they are used, how to use them, and their principles.
+This article will introduce you to these interfaces, showing what they look like, where they are used, how to use them, and what their principles are.
 This article serves as a simple description for beginners.
 1. Serial Port 2.
-UART 3.
-TTL Level … Read more
+UART … Read more